privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 We live in a world where almost everything is connected to the internet.
 Our "private" messages, emails, social interactions are typically stored on a server somewhere.
 Generally, when you send someone a message, that message is then stored on a server, and when your friend wants to read the message, the server will show it to them.

-The obvious problem with this is that the service provider (or a hacker who has compromised the server) can look into your "private" conversations whenever and however they want to do it, without you ever knowing.
+The obvious problem with this is that the service provider (or a hacker who has compromised the server) can look into your "private" conversations whenever and however they want, without you ever knowing.
 This applies to many common services like SMS messaging, Telegram, Discord, and so on.

-Thankfully, end-to-end encryption can alleviate this issue by encrypting communications between parties before they are even sent to the server.
-The confidentiality of their messages are guaranteed, so long as the service provider does not have access to the user's private key.
+Thankfully, end-to-end encryption can alleviate this issue by encrypting communications between you and your desired recipients before they are even sent to the server.
+The confidentiality of your messages is guaranteed, so long as the service provider does not have access to yours or your recipient's keys.

 ??? note "Note on web-based encryption"